danshl/Arp-spoof/README.md

 - **Mode 2:** Block the Target IP communication with the network.
 - **Mode 3:** Block all devices' communication on the network (mix mac:ip).

-for more help sudo python3 ./act.py -h or send mail to dansh@post.bgu.ac.il
+For more help run "sudo python3 ./act.py -h" or send mail to dansh@post.bgu.ac.il

 Links
 ------